bhb/expound/README.md

 **Starting with version “0.2.176”, `clojure.spec.alpha` changes how specs errors are reported during macroexpansion.
 If you use Expound to print macro-expansion spec errors (e.g. syntax errors when using `let`, `ns` and `defn`), do not upgrade to  “0.2.176” until your REPL has been upgraded to support the new error format.**

+**Clojurescript 1.10.439 does not work with Expound IF you use specs for macro-expansion or instrumentation.
+See https://dev.clojure.org/jira/browse/CLJS-2913 for details**

 Expound formats `clojure.spec` error messages in a way that is optimized for humans to read.

 For example, Expound will replace a Spec error message like: